 Batteries are also fire hazards.
 Click here [PDF] to read about 9 Volt battery safety.

-Disposal Tips for community battery disposal bins listed below: Deposit used alkaline and rechargeable household batteries only.
-Please tape contacts of lithium batteries.
-No automotive or motorcycle batteries.
-No plastic bags.
+Disposal tips for the community battery disposal bins: no plastic bags; deposit used alkaline and rechargeable household batteries only; tape battery contacts; no automotive or motorcycle batteries.

 BATTERY DROP LOCATION

 |Borchard Community Park||190 Reino Road||Front Entrance|

 |Dos Vientos Community Center||4801 Borchard Road||Front Lobby (next to front desk)|

 |Grant R. Brimhall Library||1401 E. Janss Road||Children's Entrance & Adult Entrance|